How do we apply for a grant?

 Does the Small Grant Program fund international, national, or statewide organizations operating in Southern California?

-The Small Grant Program prioritizes community-based organizations with operating budgets under $1 million.
-We may consider funding international, national, or statewide agencies under the following circumstances: 1) the organization has an established local presence (i.e. local office and/or staff, local advisory board, local funding, etc.); 2) the organization has a positive track record of operating programs in Southern California for at least one year; and 3) the organization’s local budget is no larger than $1 million in size and the local office is responsible for raising its own budget.
+The Small Grant Program prioritizes local community-based organizations with operating budgets under $1 million.
+We do consider funding international, national, or statewide agencies under the following circumstances: 1) the organization has an established local presence (i.e. local office and/or staff, local advisory board, local funding, etc.); 2) the organization has a positive track record of operating programs in Southern California for at least one year; and 3) the organization’s local budget is no larger than $1 million in size and the local office is responsible for raising its own budget.

 How do I determine the appropriate amount to request if I’m applying to the Small Grant Program?